koctya/rails_sandbox/README.md

 # Rails Sandbox

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Sandbox for learning and trying out new stuff, using Rails 6, Webpacker and Elm.

-* Ruby version
+* Ruby version - see Gemfile

 * System dependencies

 * Configuration
+  - sqlite initially, may change later.

 * Database creation